 Dad came in and grabbed us both by our necks and flung us onto our beds.

 "Just what makes you do this?" he asked.

-He yelled at us for about ten minutes, mostly about things that we knew, like you know that your mother and I are trying to work this out and you know that there's not enough space in this house and you know how much trouble you're going to be in if in five minutes one of you doesn't get his ass downstairs.
+He yelled at us for about ten minutes, mostly about things we knew, like you know your mother and I are trying to work this out and you know there's not enough space in this house and you know how much trouble you're going to be in if in five minutes one of you doesn't get his ass downstairs.
 He slammed the door on the way out.
 Pete curled up on his bed and pulled out another magazine.
 I forgot about my movie and checked up on my ant farm.
-I decided that I needed to hunt for more ants at the ballpark if I got the chance.
+I decided I needed to hunt for more ants at the ballpark if I got the chance.
 After four minutes, Pete was the one who got up and headed for the door.
 "Freak," I heard him say.
 I didn't hear whom he was talking about.
 I just nodded my head, watching the ants in their tunnels as they burrowed deeper and deeper into the dirt.

 "I hear he got it from the mafia," Dan said.
 "For being a snitch."

 "No way.
 I heard him say it was from football," another kid said.

 "Well, he told me he got hit with a baseball bat."

 They were talking about Monty's nose.
 We were on a bus, driving over to Veteran's Stadium in Philly.
 It was this big special thing.
 The whole camp was going to get to go and practice on the field and see the Phillies' locker room.
 We were told we might also get to meet one of the Phillies, and there was all this hubbub about who everyone wanted to meet.
 It wouldn't have made a difference to me if we were meeting Babe Ruth.